-Some of the carols are translations into Latin.
-As always with translations, there are all kinds of possible approaches, and I've found THREE different translations of "Rudolph" into Latin.
+As always with translations, there are all kinds of possible approaches, and I've found three different translations of "Rudolph" into Latin.
 Version 1 is much more commonly found on the Internet but, personally, I think I prefer Version 2!
 You could use these three different versions to give you suggestions and strategies so you can do your own version.
 If you do your own version, go ahead and post it as a comment here at this blog.
+To learn more about the English song, with the lyrics, visit this Wikipedia article.

 Version 1 (translator unknown, widely repeated on the Internet)